fish2000/CLU/README.md

 * `sanitizer`: functions for cleaning up unicode.
 Right now there is just a list-based `sanitize(…)` function that tones down anything with high-value code points to the point where it can be safely `ascii`-ified.

-* `typing`: This is like `predicates` but with more predicates, most of which are based on typelists.
+* `typology`: This is like `predicates` but with more predicates, most of which are based on typelists.
 The module is full of typelists and it uses them extensively in its predicates, via `isinstance(…)`, `issubclass(…)` and a custom version of same called `graceful_issubclass(…)` which tries very hard to work with what you give it (instead of just crapping out with a `False` return value).

 * `version`: This is basically my take on the `semver` package.
 I originally developed it for internal use in some of my Python projects, but it stands on its own decently enough.